Lab-grown versus natural Diamonds

 Here we answer all the important questions about origin, characteristics and the differences between rennet and natural diamonds.

-1. What are laboratory grown diamonds?
+1. what are laboratory grown diamonds?

 They have the same characteristics, shine just as bright, look just as good, and feel just as real as naturally mined diamonds.
 Your diamond tester won't indicate otherwise.
 In addition, lab cultured diamonds actually look better on average than natural diamonds.
 This is because their growth and formation are monitored in a controlled environment.
-For example, the natural diamonds we use by default are in a quality of H+ | SI | VG, whereas our lab-grown diamonds are at least in F+ | VS | EX.
+For example, the natural diamonds we use by default are in a quality of H+ | SI | VG, whereas our lab-cultured diamonds are at least in a quality of F+ | VS | EX.

-2. Origin of the diamonds
+2. origin of the diamonds

-As a result, natural diamonds are always unique one-of-a-kind pieces that have grown over millions of years.
+As a result, natural diamonds are unique one-of-a-kind pieces that have grown over millions of years.
 Many like this romantic idea of origin, which is why those prefer natural diamonds to lab diamonds.

-Lab diamonds, on the other hand, imitate the natural growth process of a diamond in the laboratory.
-Different processes can be used for this purpose.
-As described above, we use the CVD process.
-Theoretically, this allows the complete supply chain of diamond production to be transparent, making them a fair alternative to natural diamonds.
-In addition, lab diamonds are more sustainable due to their controlled growth.
+In addition, Lab diamonds are more sustainable due to their controlled growth.
 Practically, however, there are a few things to consider.
 There are even studies (sponsored by mining companies) that state that Lab diamonds are not more sustainable.
 It depends very much on the origin of the diamonds, because there are now more manufacturers, some of which produce opaque and unsustainable.
-Accordingly, our Lab diamonds are manufactured CO2 neutral and transparent.
+Accordingly, our Lab diamonds are CO2 neutral and transparent manufactured.

 So always pay attention to the origin of the stones, and not only the quality.